First Place: Slim's Nocturne, by Elina Kumra

 We are excited to launch this year's High School Poetry Contest.
-At least 50 poems will be selected for the 2023 High School Poetry Anthology.
+52 poems were selected for the 2025 High School Poetry Anthology.
 Click here for submission guidelines, information about this year's judge, and prizes.

-The Marin Poetry Center is thrilled to announce the winners and honorable mentions of the 2023 High School Anthology Contest!
+The Marin Poetry Center is thrilled to announce the winners and honorable mentions of the 2025 High School Anthology Contest!
 To follow the past few years, we opened our contest to Bay Area counties beyond Marin.
-Semifinalists were selected by a panel of experienced poets and our final judge, Joan Baranow, reviewed them anonymously.
+Semifinalists were selected by a panel of experienced poets and our final judge, Thomas Dunn, selected the finalists.
+Book design by Lisa Rappoport & cover art by Gabrielle Beyer.

-2 nd Place: butterflies – Clark Schutz, Marin School of the Arts
+2 nd Place: cause of atheism for a trans boy – Robin Kraft, Marin School of the Arts

-ringmaster's apprentice – Lauren Dias, Marin School of the Arts
+all american wonderland – Sophia DeMoe, Marin School of the Arts

-44 additional poems have been selected for inclusion in the anthology, which launched at our Awards Ceremony and Reading on May 23, 2023.
+47 additional poems have been selected for inclusion in the anthology, which launched on May 28, 2025.

 First Place: equipoise, by Sophia DeMoe